humdrum-tools/humdrum-documentation/guide/ch20/index.md

 `thru -v weird file`

-The corresponding \"through-composed\" output would be as follows:\
+The corresponding "through-composed" output would be as follows:\
 \

   ------------- -------------